- Laser Welded Tailored Blanks (Tailor Welded Blanks)

 As seen in Figure 1, Aluminium-Silicon (AS) coated sub-blanks may require a secondary ablation operation.
 The AS coating is removed (ablated) near the weld edge, typically by using a laser.
 When this AS coating is not removed and filler wire is not used, the aluminium from the coating may pollute the weld.
 When welding two PHS1500 sub-blanks together, an aluminium-polluted weld may have significantly lower hardness, as shown in Figure 2.
 A part made of such a blank will fail at the weld zone, both in quasi-static and dynamic conditions.E-8

-Another common type of welded blank is where a press hardening steel (typically PHS1500) is welded to a press quenched steel (PQS 450 or 550).
+Another common type of laser welded tailored blank is where a press hardening steel (typically PHS1500) is welded to a press quenched steel (PQS 450 or 550).
 Lower strength and higher ductility should be observed in the PQS.
 Without ablation, a hardness drop is observed in AS coated welded blank, seen in Figure 3a.
 In quasi-static tests, fracture was observed in the PQS base metal.
 In dynamic tests, the part failed at the weld zone.
 When ablation is applied, a B-pillar with a PQS base absorbs more energy compared to the welded blank without ablation.E-8 In uncoated and Zn-coated steels, ablation is not required since there is no concern about aluminium pollution in the weld.A-68, M-2 Figure 3b shows the hardness distribution in the weld seam of galvanized sub-blanks.

 There are two methods of ablation.
 Full ablation removes the AS coating and the interdiffusion layer (IDL) in their entirety.
 In contrast, partial ablation removes only the AS coating, but the IDL remains intact.
 Full ablation may result in oxidation and decarburization in the weld seam.E-8, W-3